The Winds of Winter (Game of Thrones): Filming

 In the same interview, Sapochnik was also asked about how he went about creating a sense of emotion in the 'King in the North' scene, saying "It wasn't hard.
 I think as fans we'd been waiting for it for so long.
 That said, it was a very difficult scene to shoot.
 Mainly because it was unusually hot over the two days we shot it, everyone was wearing heavy furs and armor, Kit was actually pretty ill and everyone was crammed into this space full of plates of sheep's tongues and chicken carcasses so it got quite smelly and sticky.
 It's also quite a long scene and yet Bella did it probably more than a hundred times, only forgetting a line once in the entire time.
 When we finished the scene she got a standing ovation from all the cast and crew."
+Mark Mylod, describing working with Bella Ramsey to the Hollywood Reporter, "She walked in for the casting reading, and we were knocked completely sideways.
+It was one of those moments where you go, ‘Oh my God, what a star.’
+You could not wish to meet a more delightful young lady.
+After the first rehearsal, I remember thinking, ‘OK, this is going to be a very short rehearsal.
+She’s note perfect.’
+The accent was awesome, her inflection and her professionalism. ...
+We ended up rehearsing for only a half hour because she was so on it.
+And of course, the rest of us felt deeply ashamed, because she knew every single word and every single inflection.
+We all went home feeling a bit deflated.
+But also excited!
+Because the level of talent there is so ridiculous.
+She’s someone we’re going to look back on in 20 years, and she’s going to be ruling Hollywood.
+She’s just amazing."

 Sapochnik was asked in an interview what the most difficult shot was to direct, responding "The final sequence of seeing the armada on its way to Westeros was complicated because it involved so many different ships, and we only had one that we had to redress and shoot again and again.
 It was also raining and freezing when we shot it, and it was meant to be a Mediterranean climate.
 Emilia Clarke got so cold, her jaw started shaking uncontrollably and she totally lost her thread as far as what she was meant to be thinking in that moment, the cold will do that.
 She asked me to help, so I suggested that she just hum the theme to Game of Thrones in her head while we were rolling the cameras, and apparently that worked because it's the take we used in the final cut!"